greatcattw/pic18f4550_HID_LED/README.md

 This EVK with 20Mhz xtal.

 ## note
-I add a cfg_bit.h to designate the setting in th pic18f4550.
+I added a file of cfg_bit.h to specify the settings in pic18f4550.
 Thus, select the file of hex that matches your board.
 --